benory/Renaissance-mapping-data/README.md

 # Renaissance-mapping-data

-Mapping the Musical Renaissance Data
+Data repository for the Mapping the Musical Renaissance Project

+Files/directories
+- doe == Document Entries (both texts and translations)
+- README.md == this file
+- .gitignore == specifies intentionally untracked files to ignore